-When current limit operation is enabled, the device limits the high-side switch current cycle-by-cycle for as long as the overload condition exists.
-If the device limits the high-side switch current for four or more consecutive switching cycle, the device sets ILIM = 1 in the STATUS register.
+When current limit operation is enabled the device limits the high-side switch current cycle-by-cycle for as long as the overload condition exists.
+If the device limits the high-side switch current for four or more consecutive switching cycles it sets ILIM = 1 in the STATUS register.

-The device clears the ILIM bit if the user reads the STATUS register when the overload condition no longer exits.
+The device clears the ILIM bit if you read the STATUS register when the overload condition no longer exits.